 Thermoelectric materials enable the transformation of waste heat into usable electricity and are thus proposed as important contributors to the global energy management and environment protection.1,2 Expanding the application of thermoelectric technology into the industrial setting, for example, sets strict requirements for both thermal and chemical stability that are not satisfied by the chalcogenide materials, such as Bi2Te3 alloys that are the current reference thermoelectrics.3 In this context, oxide materials with higher chemical stability are attracting ever-increasing attention in thermoelectric applications.4,5 The efficiency of a thermoelectric material can be quantified by the dimensionless figure of merit ZT = S2T/, where S, , , and T represent Seebeck coefficient, electrical conductivity, thermal conductivity, and absolute temperature, respectively.
-S2 is further defined as thermoelectric power factor. trontium titanate (SrTiO3, STO) is a n-type high power factor 28-36 W cm-1 K-2 at room temperature6comparable to Bi2Te3 alloys.3 The ZT of STO fails to reach unity, however, owing to the high thermal conductivity (~12 W m-1 K-1 at 300 K).6,7 Significant focus has therefore been placed on reducing the thermal conductivity of STO through intrinsic approaches such as introducing cation and/or oxide vacancies,8,9 nanostructuring approaches through reduced particle size,10,11 engineering of the grain boundaries,12 and incorporation of nanoinclusions.13-15 The realization of phonon-glass electron-crystal (PGEC) behavior in systems, such as La0.5Na0.5Ti1-xNbxO3, La1-yKyTiO3 and La0.5K0.5Ti1-xNbxO3, achieves low thermal conductivity as low as ~2.30 W m-1 K-1 at room temperature, which are 75%-80% lower than STO.16,17 Following this incorporation of A site disorder, the power factor does not remain as high as STO; for example, the power factor of La0.5K0.5Ti0.95Nb0.05O3 (~5 W cm-1 K-2) is about one sixth that of STO.17 Therefore, despite substantial efforts and success in reducing the thermal conductivity, questions remain on how to best optimize the thermoelectric power factor.
+S2 is further defined as thermoelectric power factor.
+Strontium titanate (SrTiO3, STO) is a paradigmatic example of thermoelectric titinate perovskites, and provides a parent structure which upon n-type doping can produce a high power factor such as 28-36 W cm-1 K-2 at room temperature in Sr1-xLaxTiO3 (0.015 ≤ x ≤ 0.1),6 which is comparable to the commercial thermoelectric material Bi2Te3 alloys.3 The ZT of STO fails to reach unity, however, owing to the high thermal conductivity (~12 W m-1 K-1 at 300 K).6,7 Significant focus has therefore been placed on reducing the thermal conductivity of STO through intrinsic approaches such as introducing cation and/or oxide vacancies,8,9 nanostructuring approaches through reduced particle size,10,11 engineering of the grain boundaries,12 and incorporation of nanoinclusions.13-15 The realization of phonon-glass electron-crystal (PGEC) behavior in titanate perovskite systems, such as La0.5Na0.5Ti1-xNbxO3, La1-yKyTiO3 and La0.5K0.5Ti1-xNbxO3, achieves low thermal conductivity as low as ~2.30 W m-1 K-1 at room temperature, which are 75%-80% lower than STO.16,17 Following this incorporation of A site disorder, the power factor does not remain as high as STO; for example, the power factor of La0.5K0.5Ti0.95Nb0.05O3 (~5 W cm-1 K-2) is about one sixth that of STO.17 Therefore, despite substantial efforts and success in reducing the thermal conductivity, questions remain on how to best optimize the thermoelectric power factor of titanate perovskites.